nodemcu/nodemcu-firmware/docs/modules/rotary.md

 `switch = rotary.setup(pina, pinb[, pinpress[, longpress_time_ms[, dblclick_time_ms]]])`

 #### Parameters
-- `pina` This is a GPIO number (excluding 0) and connects to pin phase A on the rotary switch.
+- `pina` This is a GPIO number and connects to pin phase A on the rotary switch.
-- `pinb` This is a GPIO number (excluding 0) and connects to pin phase B on the rotary switch.
+- `pinb` This is a GPIO number and connects to pin phase B on the rotary switch.
-- `pinpress` (optional) This is a GPIO number (excluding 0) and connects to the press switch.
+- `pinpress` (optional) This is a GPIO number and connects to the press switch.
 - `longpress_time_ms` (optional) The number of milliseconds (default 500) of press to be considered a long press.
 - `dblclick_time_ms` (optional) The number of milliseconds (default 500) between a release and a press for the next release to be considered a double click.